bbbbbw/ClassProject/README.md

 Contains definitions of program instructions.
 Each instruction takes a 16-bit binary input.

 ### Computer.java ###
-(Correspond to old **Main.java**).
 Define the virtual computer, could initialize registers and memory, pre-load and run program.

 ### ComputerUI.java ###
 Links architecture models to UI